 The life cycle of the AK-74 in American gun culture might be called a comedy of errors.
-It has never shared the widespread commercial success of its older brother, despite some very legitimate advantages in its caliber.
+None of the AK 74 variants have ever shared the widespread commercial success of its older brother, despite some very legitimate advantages in its caliber.
 The 5.45x39mm cartridge, vice its 7.62mm sibling, is lighter recoiling and flatter shooting with arguably better performance in soft tissue, depending on what literature you read.

 Our base gun was built by Petronov Armament in Phoenix, AZ.
 You may not know their name, but they do OEM builds for a number of AK distributors and their craftsmanship is top notch.
 From the day we picked it up, this gun never had any of the clunk or rattle commonly accepted in these guns.
 If you’re in the market for an AK of any caliber, give Petronov a call and tell them the Mad Duo sent you.